cypress-io/cypress-example-recipes/README.md

 [Drag and Drop](./examples/testing-dom__drag-drop) | Use `.trigger()` to test drag and drop [Shadow DOM](./examples/testing-dom__shadow-dom) | You need to use any of available custom commands [Waiting for static resource](./examples/testing-dom__wait-for-resource) | Shows how to wait for CSS or any other static resource to load
+[CSV load and table test](./examples/testing-dom__csv-table) | Loads CSV file and compares objects against cells in a table

 ## Logging in recipes